Sign In

 • Vector Graphics.
 Vector plays an important part in graphics and design.
 The crucial thing about Vector images is they can be enlarged and will not be compromised regarding quality.
 The image can be scaled up or down with negligible impact on the viewer.

 • Wild Wall.
 A wall from the scenery that can be easily moved to make room for the camera.
-Anything labeled as ‘wild’ by the Art Department is movable.
+Anything labelled as ‘wild’ by the Art Department is movable.

 • Raked.
-The floor of the set is angled up from the camera.
+The floor of the set that has angles up from the camera.

 • Greeking.
 Swapping out trademarked items that have not been cleared by production.